xantorohara/rocket-table/README.md

 * **~!\*word*** - not contains "Word" or "word", or "wOrD"

 ## Contacts
-For questions, feature requests or technical support related to this application you can contact me:
+For questions, feature requests or technical support related to this application you can contact [xantorohara@gmail.com](mailto:xantorohara@gmail.com)
-[xantorohara@gmail.com](mailto:xantorohara@gmail.com)

 ## License